Universal Hitchin moduli spaces: Flat connections and Higgs bundles

 \end{proposition}

-\begin{remark} We warn the reader that, even though there is a complex analytic isomorphism between the moduli space of flat $G$-connections $\Mf(G)$ and the $G$-character variety with fixed topological invariant $c$, these spaces carry very different algebraic structures (see e.g. \cite{simpson:1994}). \end{remark}
+\begin{remark} We warn the reader that, even though there is a real analytic isomorphism between the moduli space of flat $G$-connections $\Mf(G)$ and the $G$-character variety with fixed topological invariant $c$, these spaces carry very different complex structures (see e.g. \cite{simpson:1994}). \end{remark}